Romain7426/Mouton1/README.md

 Then, the game was compiled with gcc and clang.
 It might work with other compilers, but we can't know for sure.

-Then, this repository is the main repository - we have small sub-projects that need to be compiled first:
+Then, this repository is the main repository - there are small sub-projects that need to be compiled first:
  - https://github.com/Romain7426/Mouton1-anime
  - https://github.com/Romain7426/Mouton1-nonanime
  - https://github.com/Romain7426/Mouton1-carte